cosminadrianpopescu/azul/README.md

 * **float_pane_title** The default float pane title.
 See the [placeholders](#placeholders) section (default `:term_title:`)
 * **use_lualine** If true, then use the current lunaline theme for the statusbar.
-In case you want to use your own statusbar nvim plugin, or a tabline plugin, just set this option to false and load your statusline or tabline plugin via `init.lua`
+In case you want to use your own statusbar `nvim` plugin, or a tabline plugin, just set this option to false and load your statusline or tabline plugin via `init.lua`.
+You can check the `theme.lua` file as an inspiration on how to create your own statusbar.
 * **auto_start_logging** If true, then start logging automatically when opening a new pane.
 This option allows you to have as many lines in your current scrollback, that you can see at anytime by invoking